 Using a technique called artificial insemination, your doctor will inject the sperm into your partner’s womb or near the neck of her womb.
 The sperm then fertilises her egg in the normal way.

 It is possible for your doctor to take sperm from one of your testicles using a needle (sperm aspiration).
 In the laboratory, a single sperm can be injected directly into one of your partner’s eggs.

 The operation is performed under a general anaesthetic and usually takes an hour to 90 minutes.

-Your surgeon will usually make 2 cuts on each side of your scrotum.
+Your surgeon will usually make two cuts, about 3 centimetres long, on each side of your scrotum.

 What complications can happen?

 General complications of any operation

 - infection of the surgical site (wound) or in your scrotum

 - reduced sperm count over time